supreme886/Flowlayout/README.md

 ## Flowlayout

-Based on the official Qt streaming layout example
+Based on the official Qt flow layout example

 Realize multiple controls in the same row, zoom in and out, and align in the same column.